fdazen/fda-documentation/single_reservation.md

 6.  ##**Moving a Room into a Different Room**

 Any folio can be moved to a different room and room type, independently of the status of the reservation itself.

+**Important**: If you wish to move the the reservation into a specific room, make sure that the latter is available for the selected dates: the system won't allow you to move a reservation into a room which is occupied or even partially occupied.